Updated: Mar 9

 Apply a generous amount of moisturizing smoothing cream to each section before beginning each braid.
 This will make it easier to blend your real hair into the braid and it traps a little more moisture for the weeks to come.
 You don’t have to worry about your hair feeling greasy because the braiding hair is going to cover your natural hair.
-Princess Mudd’s Hair Mudd is an all-natural aloe vera cream that smooths, moisturizes, and stimulates hair growth.
-The pH level of the Hair Mudd is between 4.5 and 5 so that it more closely matches your hair and scalp’s natural pH level and brings down the alkalinity of synthetic hair.
+Princess Mudd’s Royal Restoration Cream is an all-natural aloe vera cream that smooths, moisturizes, and stimulates hair growth.
 It also sooths itchy scalp and prevents dandruff.
 This light cream doesn’t flake or leave a heavy build-up when dry like many hair gels; which is perfect since you’re not going to be washing your hair as often.

 5. Try not to weigh braids down with water.

 If you must wash your braids, be sure not to let your water-soaked braids hang loose.
 Hold the hair while washing the braids to alleviate the tension the heavier water-soaked braids will cause.
 Using Princess Mudd’s Healing Hydration Mist daily will balance the excess oil, alleviate scalp itch and deodorize you scalp and braids; so, unless your braids become unbearably filthy, try to avoid washing your braids during the 6-8 week period you'll be wearing them.

 Once a week, massage a light oil, like our Sweet Almond Horsetail Growth Oil, into your scalp.
 The massaging will help the blood circulation and it feels sooooo good.
 Our oil will help stimulate the hair growth you'll notice once the braids are removed.
 Use the oil after using the hydration mist for best results.